sveltejs/kit/documentation/docs/05-load.md

 The `+page.svelte` component, and each `+layout.svelte` component above it, has access to its own data plus all the data from its parents.

-In some cases, a parent layout might need to access page data or data from a child layout — for example, the root layout might want to access a `title` property returned from a `load` function in `+page.js` or `+page.server.js`.
+In some cases, we might need the opposite — a parent layout might need to access page data or data from a child layout.
+For example, the root layout might want to access a `title` property returned from a `load` function in `+page.js` or `+page.server.js`.
 This can be done with `$page.data`:

 ```svelte
 /// file: src/routes/+layout.svelte